 Pre-requisites: In order to take advantage of separate dropdowns for each hierarchy level, you need to be using a hierarchy with multiple levels.
 These can be created from the main menu or in an OLAP cube.

 Add the multi-level hierarchy and other data you want to see in a metric set on a dashboard or other view.

 In the toolbar, click Filter, click More to see all the options, and choose a Cascading filter.

 The filter in this example connects to a product hierarchy like the one created in Automatic joins and hierarchies.

 Select Bikes on the first level dropdown (Product Category level).

 Click on the second level dropdown.
-The members listed should belong to the parent level (Bikes).
+The values listed should belong to the value that was previously selected (Bikes).
 Select Mountain Bikes.

 Click on the third level dropdown.
-The members listed should belong to the parent level (Mountain Bikes).
+The values listed should again belong to previous value (Mountain Bikes).
 Select Mountain-100 Black, 42.

 - Hide Token Menu: If this option is selected, the triangular token menu button will not be displayed.

 - Manual Items: If enabled, the item(s) are manually controlled instead of auto-populated from your data.
 This is most useful when using this control with script instead of with a parameter, and does not apply when connected to a view parameter and hierarchy.